cvxr/CVX/doc/install.rst

   CVX works properly on this platform, but CVX Professional support requires Java 1.6.
   To restore this support, upgrade your operating system or Java installation.

-As of version 2.0, support for versions of Matlab more than five years old---specifically, Matlab 7.4 (R2007a) or older---has been discontinued.
+As of version 2.0, support for versions 7.4 (R2007a) or older has been discontinued.
 If you need to use CVX with these older versions of Matlab, please use CVX 1.22 or earlier, which will remain available indefinitely on the CVX Research web site.
 However, this version is no longer supported, and will not receive bug fixes or improvements.
+We strongly encourage you to update your Matlab installation to the latest version possible.

 Installation instructions
 -------------------------